Laser Hair Removal

 • A tendency for cold sores

-• Take gold salts for rheumatoid arthritis, isotretinoin for acne or aspirin
+• Take gold salts for rheumatoid arthritis

 How does it work?